ytti/oxidized/docs/Hooks.md

 ### Events

-* `node_success`: triggered when configuration is succesfully pulled from a node and right before storing the configuration.
+* `node_success`: triggered when configuration is successfully pulled from a node and right before storing the configuration.
 * `node_fail`: triggered after `retries` amount of failed node pulls.
 * `post_store`: triggered after node configuration is stored (this is executed only when the configuration has changed).
 * `nodes_done`: triggered after finished fetching all nodes.